lsst-sqre/sqr-009/index.rst

    :target: _static/overview.png
    :alt: SQuaSH in the context of CI

-In its `current implementation <https://squash.lsst.codes/>`_, SQuaSH supports verification packages that run through the Jenkins CI environment and stores the corresponding metric measurements and data used to compute them.
-After the stack build the Jenkins pipeline performs the data reduction and run the verification package on test data sets are stored on `Git LFS <https://sqr-001.lsst.io/>`_.
+SQuaSH supports verification packages that run as after burners in Jenkins CI.

+In the current implementation, the Jenkins ``release/nightly-release`` pipeline builds the stack and triggers ``validate_drp`` which performs the data reduction step on test data sets and make the verification measurements on the data reduction outputs.

-By measuring metrics in fixed data sets in CI we monitor the stability of the LSST software stack and can correlate deviations of the metric measurements with code changes.
+By measuring metrics on `fixed` data sets in CI we monitor the stability of the LSST software stack and can correlate deviations of the metric measurements with code changes.

+The results are sent to the `SQuaSH metrics dashboard <https://squash.lsst.codes/>`_.

 Use case 2: Instrumenting Science Pipeline tasks
 ------------------------------------------------

+The ``jointcal`` is an example of science pipeline task that uses ``lsst.verify`` for making verification measurements.
+In its current implementation the verification ``Job`` is serialized to JSON

 Support for multiple execution environments